wangerekaharun/StreamComposeAttachments/README.md

 # Custom Attachments in Stream Compose SDK
 ## Introduction

-Stream recently [announced](https://getstream.io/blog/jetpack-compose-sdk/) their Jetpack Compose UI componets which is currently in beta.
+Stream recently [announced](https://getstream.io/blog/jetpack-compose-sdk/) their Jetpack Compose UI components which is currently in beta.
 This follows the announcement of the stable version of Jetpack Compose.

 In this tutorial, you'll learn